godot-jolt/godot-jolt/README.md

 - Joints do not support springs or soft limits (yet)
 - `SoftBody3D` is not supported
 - `WorldBoundaryShape3D` is not supported
-- `Area3D` is not able to detect overlaps with static bodies, including the static freeze mode
+- `Area3D` is not able to detect overlaps with static bodies, including the static freeze mode (yet)
 - The physics server is not thread-safe (yet)
 - Double-precision builds of Godot are not supported (yet)
 - Memory usage is not reflected in Godot's performance monitors (yet)